RHIT-CSSE/csse332/labs/condvar/index.md

 # Submission

-Submit all of your `.c` files to Gradescoope as usual.
+Submit all of your `.c` files to Gradescope as usual.
 There are no special submission requirements.

 # Guidance on how we grade: